flare-research/flare-ai-consensus/README.md

 This repository offers a Python implementation of a single-node multi-model Consensus Learning (CL) framework.
 CL is a decentralized ensemble learning paradigm introduced in [2402.16157](https://arxiv.org/abs/2402.16157).

-The current implementation is a centralized version of CL specialized for Large Language Models (LLMs), done through OpenAI's [OpenRouter](https://openrouter.ai/docs/quick-start).
-This provides access to more than 300 models through a unique interface.
+The current implementation is a centralized version of CL specialized to Large Language Models (LLMs).
+This is achieved through OpenAI's [OpenRouter](https://openrouter.ai/docs/quick-start), which provides access to more than 300 models through a unique interface.

+This repository serves as a reference point for the Consensus Learning track at the **Verifiable AI Hackathon** organized by Google Cloud x Flare.
+For more details about the hackathon tracks we refer to the [main hackathon website](https://hackathon.flare.network/).
+Make sure to check [Flare's blogpost](https://flare.network/flare-x-google-cloud-hackathon/) for additional information.

 ## Repository Setup